HackYourFuture/Project/documentation/project-weeks/week3.md

 ## Learning goals

-By doing this week's homework you'll be learn how to:
+By doing this week's homework you'll learn how to:

-- How to build a `full-stack feature`: a search and filter functionality
+- Build a `full-stack feature`: a search and filter functionality

 ## Frontend: filter, order and pagination

-Modify the form to have filters (filter by `price`, `location` and `amount of rooms`), order, pagination on frontend
+1. Modify the form to include extra input fields; these will be filters by which we selectively request data from the database.
+Make a field for `price`, `location` and `amount of rooms`.
+Put the input values in state.

-- preserve filter state in url.
-- read from url on page load and put data in state
-- filtering means you send your search form state to server and wait for new results from it
+2. Add another filter: `order` by price and location.
+Put the input value in state.

+3. Add another filter: `pagination`.
+Show 5 items on every page.
+If there are more than 5 houses in the database, split it into a different page.
+Show a page number at the bottom of the screen.
+Put the input value in state.

+Important to note:

+- Put the search criteria in the URL as parameters, like `?price_min=50000&price_max=100000`.
+- Make sure to load in items with default search criteria, on page load and when any of the criteria is changed

 ## Backend:

-- change `GET /api/houses` endpoint on backend, it must validate the query params provided by the client.
-Compose a query that will retrieve only data eligible for search criteria
+Inside the route `GET /api/houses`, validate the query parameters provided by the client; make sure the server gets what it expects.

+Compose a MySQL query using the query params.